 E4.
 The site layout takes into consideration existing landscaping and preserving it where possible.
 Mature trees exist on the site, with the drip lines and root zones of the trees located on future residential lots.
-The applicant has included a pedestrian connection and open space (Tract A) and tree protection and preservation easements on Lots 1, 5 and 6, that allow for the preservation of these healthy mature trees.
+The applicant has included a portion of a pedestrian connection and open space (Tract C, D and E) and tree protection and preservation easements on Lots 28-31, 33, and 40 that allow for the preservation of these healthy mature trees.